Skip to content

 rent datanationalmethodologypercentiles

-Every figure below is computed from live asking prices we collect from apartment communities' own leasing websites, spanning 6,319 properties in 810 cities and 50 states.
+Every figure below is computed from live asking prices we collect from apartment communities' own leasing websites, spanning 8,878 properties in 1109 cities and 50 states and Washington, DC.
 No statistical imputation.
 No landlord survey.
 If a number moved, it is because the underlying listing did.

 Live data snapshot